Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Methods

 This does not work in practice, as automatic gradient calculation is not possible in any currently existing full-featured brain simulator.
 Writing an differentiable ODESolve function to handle brain models, would constitute to writing a new brain simulator from scratch, which is a long and costly effort.
 Instead, we implement a gradient simulators by co-simulating the \emph{gradient model} of a neuron, in parallel to the neuron which is simulated by the simulator of choice.
 Our method leverages the development effort and optimization put into published complex simulations and enables computational neuroscientists to tackle new problems requiring on the fly gradient computation and optimization.

 Applying the sensitivity equation \cref{eq:sens} to the cable equation \cref{eq:arbv}, we obtain the gradients for the cable cell.
 As such, we can now express a second \emph{gradient model}, as:

 Notably, the longitudinal voltage-diffusion term led to a \emph{gradient-diffusion} term in the gradient model.
-Diffusion of state variables is not expressible in NEURON or Arbor.
+Diffusion of state variables is not directly expressible in NEURON or Arbor.
 Instead, we can use built-in diffusion of custom ions, for example in Arbor~\cite{nora_abi_akar_2023_8233847}:

 by setting the ionic diffusivity $\beta = \frac{1}{C_m R_l}$ (in practice, $\beta = 100/C_mR_l$ after unit conversion).
-In this way, we can calculate gradients for multicompartmental cells against the normal Arbor user API.
+In this way, we can calculate gradients for multicompartmental cells against the normal Arbor user-level API.

-The resulting gradient system reflects a lot about the underlying system.
-In the case of neurons, we can express the gradient system as a ion-channel mechanism and a set of extra diffusive ions.
+The resulting gradient system mirrors adaptation properties of the underlying biological system.
+For instance, in the case of neurons, we can express the gradient system as a ion-channel mechanism and a set of extra diffusive ions.
 Their dynamics can we derived by (automatic) gradient calculation from the existing neuron model.
 A template NMODL file implementing the gradient model is shown in \cref{fig:nmodl}.